ferranb/OKdo-Nano-C100-Developer-Kit-/README.md

 This page is a bunch of notes from the process I've done to set up the [OkDo C100 NVIDIA Jetson Nano 4GB Development Kit](https://www.kubii.com/en/development-kit/3882-c100-nvidia-jetson-nano-4gb-development-kit-3272496313705.html).
 It's an available equivalent to the discontinued [NVIDIA Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) product.
 The replacement product, [NVIDIA Jetson Nano Super Developr Kit](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/nano-super-developer-kit/), is usually out of stock.

 The problem is that *OKdo Nano C100 Developer Kit* is an extremely poorly documented device.
 The [okdo website](https://www.okdo.com/) doesn't work.
-I really don't know if the company is still operatin, if they just don't care about the website, or if they were adquired by another company.
+I really don't know if the company is still operating, if they just don't care about the website, or if they were adquired by another company.

 If you need more detail on any point and I know it, please, don't hesitate to contact me.
 These notes are intentionally short because they're enought for me :-)